Kevin De Bruyne

-De Bruyne made his full international debut in 2010, and he has since earned over 110 caps, scoring 36 goals for Belgium.
-He was a member of the Belgian squads that reached the quarter-finals at both the 2014 FIFA World Cup and UEFA Euro 2016.
+De Bruyne made his full international debut in 2010, and he has since earned over 120 caps, scoring 38 goals for Belgium.
+He was a member of the Belgian squads that reached the quarter-finals at the 2014 FIFA World Cup, UEFA Euro 2016 and the 2026 World Cup.
 De Bruyne was named in the Fan Dream Team of the 2018 World Cup, as Belgium finished in third place, as well as appearing at Euro 2020, the 2022 World Cup and Euro 2024.

-De Bruyne has been named in the UEFA Champions League Squad of the Season and IFFHS Men's World Team six times each, ESM Team of the Year and the FIFA FIFPRO World 11 five times each, the UEFA Team of the Year three times, and the France Football World XI and the Bundesliga Team of the Year once each.
+De Bruyne has been named in the UEFA Champions League Squad of the Season and IFFHS Men's World Team six times each, ESM Team of the Year and the FIFPRO World 11 five times each, the UEFA Team of the Year three times, and the France Football World XI and the Bundesliga Team of the Year once each.
 He has also won the Premier League Playmaker of the Season three times, the PFA Players' Player of the Year twice, Manchester City's Player of the Year four times, the UEFA Champions League Midfielder of the Season, the Bundesliga Player of the Year, the Footballer of the Year (Germany), the Belgian Sportsman of the Year and the IFFHS World's Best Playmaker three times each.
 He was nominated for the prestigious Ballon d'Or award several times, ending third in the 2022 edition, and fourth in 2023.